What Is Lights Out Small Parts Machining — and How Realistic Is It?

 Other Stumbling Blocks in the Dark

-For precision machining thousands and thousands of parts, Metal Cutting’s array of up-to-date CNC Swiss screw machines could support lights out production, in that we can load the bar feeder and set the machine to run automatically.
-Depending on the diameter, we can load up to 12 bars at 0.630″ (16 mm) diameter; with the smallest standard starting stock diameters of 0.090” (2.25 mm), we can load even more.
+For high precision machining thousands and thousands of parts, Metal Cutting’s array of up-to-date CNC Swiss screw machines could support lights out production, in that we can load the bar feeder and set the machine to run automatically.
+Depending on the diameter, we can load up to twelve bars at 0.630″ (16 mm) diameter; with the smallest standard starting stock diameters of 0.090” (2.25 mm), we can load even more.

 For instance, when you are working with smaller diameter parts, if the machine is not set perfectly it may try to load two bars of material at once, with very bad results.

 Keeping the tool clean